astroumd/lmtoy/docs/wishlist.md

   version so ADMIT can run on it.]
 CASA should be good test for this.
   The make_spec_fits waterfall script has a --binning= option.

 1. RFI blanking - do we even need this?
+Is the --sample flag good enough?

 1. Add a time column to the SpecFile (--sample can solve this too)

 1. SpecFile vs. SDFITS.

 1. Masking file with more flexible filtering:
    - by pixel number
    - by rms (absolute, or fractional [rms_cut < 0 can do that now])
    - by time
    - by sequence

   Inspired by miriad, the format could look at follows: